 With regard to existing water courses and both surface and foul water drainage arrangements, the Committee was advised that the Flood Authority would not have removed its holding objection if it was not satisfied with the surface water drainage strategy proposed, and that any existing water courses would not be affected by this development.
-The outline consent had identified that an additional rising main would be required for foul water drainage and this would be located in Gulpher Road; the specific details of this rising main would be required to be to the satisfaction of Anglian Water.
+The outline consent had identified that an additional rising main would be required for foul water drainage and this would be located in Gulpher Road; the specific details of this rising main would be agreed through the discharge of a condition in the outline consent and would be required to be to the satisfaction of Anglian Water.